What works in everyday life, DOESN’T work with investing.

 The insider buying coupled with a favorable price trend and a resilient industry was enough for me to shortly after, despite the high debt levels.
 I wish I could tell you I was still in the stock, but I sold my position for an extremely nice profit.

 Before you invest in a stock, you must always ask yourself, “What does the market know that I don’t know?”

 Step 9: Limit Diversification

 The greatest value-investing legends do not over-diversify their holdings.
 Warren Buffett, George Soros, and William O’Neil among others, ignore academic theory regarding the value of reducing risk through diversification.
-Instead they make large concentrated bets on their best investment ideas.
+Instead, they make large concentrated bets on their best investment ideas.

 Warren Buffett’s top five holdings have accounted for an average of 73% of his investments over the last 25 years.
-The number would be even greater if it weren’t for the large sums of money he now has to invest.
+The number would be even higher if it weren’t for the vast sums of money he now has to invest.
 This is best demonstrated by his recent investments of $5 billion in Goldman Sachs, $3 billion in General Electric and his purchase of Burlington Northern Santa Fe Railroad for $26 billion.

 William O’Neil advises a maximum of five to six stocks if you have more than $100,000 to invest, and recommends as few as two to four stocks if you have less money to invest.
 This, of course, assumes that you are a good investor and know how to limit your losses.

 Based on the above, is there any time when it makes sense to diversify further?
 The answer is yes — when you cannot beat the market averages on your own.
 Warren Buffett believes diversification is aimed at protecting people from their shortcomings.
 He argues that the only investors who need broad diversification are those who have no experience.
 This, unfortunately, is the majority of investors.